Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Sometimes I just ramble through ThriftyFun to see what I can see.
 I was looking at the posts on can openers and two things came to mind.

 I sometimes put both my hand held ones and the business portion of my electric one in the dishwasher.
-I also put them in a small saucepan and boil them for a few minutes.
-You'd be amazed what comes to the top of that water!
-I have been also known to Brillo them.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.